Goths: Name

 In the Gothic language, the Goths were called the *Gut-þiuda ('Gothic people') or *Gutans ('Goths').
-The Proto-Germanic form of the Gothic name is *Gutōz, which co-existed with an n-stem variant *Gutaniz, attested in Gutones, gutani, or gutniskr.
-The form *Gutōz is identical to that of the Gutes and closely related to that of the Geats (*Gautōz).
-Though these names probably mean the same, their exact meaning is uncertain.
+The Proto-Germanic form of the Gothic name is reconstructed as *Gutōz, but it is proposed that this co-existed with an n-stem variant *Gutaniz, attested in Gutones, gutani, or gutniskr.
+The form *Gutōz is etymologically identical to that of the Gutes from Gotland, Sweden, and closely related to that of the Geats, from mainland Sweden, whose name is reconstructed as *Gautōz.
+Though these names probably all mean the same thing, that meaning is uncertain.
 They are all thought to be related to the Proto-Germanic verb *geuta-, which means "to pour".

+The similarity of these Scandinavian names has long been noted by scholars in connection with the 6th-century book Getica (c.
+551), by the historian Jordanes who wrote that the Goths originated on Scandza many centuries earlier, and moved to the Vistula delta.
+However, the accuracy of Jordanes' account for such early Gothic history has been questioned by scholars.
+A people called the Gutones – possibly early Goths – are documented living near the lower Vistula River in current Poland in the 1st century, where they are associated with the archaeological Wielbark culture.

 Classification

 The Goths are classified as a Germanic people in modern scholarship.
 Along with the Burgundians, Vandals and others they belong to the East Germanic group.
 Roman authors of late antiquity did not classify the Goths as Germani.
 In modern scholarship the Goths are sometimes referred to as being Germani.